iann0036/tf-cfn-provider/docs/providers/opc/ComputeRoute.md

 # Terraform::OPC::ComputeRoute

-The `opc_compute_route` resource creates and manages a route for an IP Network in an Oracle Cloud Infrastructure Compute Classic identity domain.
+The `Terraform::OPC::ComputeRoute` resource creates and manages a route for an IP Network in an Oracle Cloud Infrastructure Compute Classic identity domain.

 ## Properties

-TBC
+`Name` - (Required) The name of the route.

+`Description` - (Optional) The description of the route.

+`AdminDistance` - (Optional) The route's administrative distance.
+Defaults to `0`.

+`IpAddressPrefix` - (Required) The IPv4 address prefix, in CIDR format, of the external network from which to route traffic.

+`NextHopVnicSet` - (Required) Name of the virtual NIC set to route matching packets to.
+Routed flows are load-balanced among all the virtual NICs in the virtual NIC set.

 ## Return Values